Risseii/Risseii/README.md

 - 👋 Hi, I'm Vania
 - 👀 I’m interested in front end, back end and solving problems.
-- 🌱 I’m currently working on my projects.
+- 🌱 I’m currently working on projects.
 - 😺 Hobbies: I love travelling, reading , watching series and movies.
 I also 💜 design and colors 🖼 🎨.
 - 📫 Reach out to me at: vanibel267@gmail.com